Yoke language: Classification

 About one third of the vocabulary of Yoke is cognate with Warembori, a language which has either been strongly influenced by Austronesian languages, or is an Austronesian language strongly influenced by Papuan languages.
 The two languages are grammatically very similar, with shared morphological irregularities, demonstrating a genealogical relationship.
 However, Yoke does not share the Austronesian features of Warembori, and it is unclear how this relates to Ross's 2005 classification, based on pronouns, of Warembori as an Austronesian language.

 Grammar

 On the surface, at least, Yoke has the following sounds:

-Vowels

-Unusually for a Papuan language, but like Warembori, Yoke has prepositions and a subject–verb–object constituent order.
+Unusually for a Papuan language, but like Warembori, Yoke has prepositions and a subject–verb–object (SVO) constituent order.
 Verbs have subject prefixes and may have one or more object suffixes.
 The verbal affixes are:

 The independent pronouns are the first subject marker listed in the table prefixed to -βu.
 The plural forms may derive from Austronesian; see Warembori for details.

 Like many Papuan languages of northern New Guinea, Yoke has suppletive singular/plural forms for nouns.